kesavanm/love-with-vim/README.md

 ### Commands
 * For gaming : `:VimGame...`
-* Rest - recall our session
+* Rest - follow the exercise & notes from the above pdf